This song is an attack on Charles Lindbergh

 Regarding the charge of anti-Semitism, Lindbergh identified three powerful groups who in his opinion were behind the drive to intervention, and voiced this opinion thus: "If any of these groups, the British, the Jewish or the Administration stops agitating for war, I believe there will be little danger of our involvement."

-This statement is perfectly reasonable; Jewish groups worldwide had instituted a boycott of Nazi Germany, an action that was understandable in view of the persecution of German Jewry, and the actions of the British Government were hardly a secret.
+This statement is perfectly reasonable; Jewish groups worldwide had instituted a boycott of Nazi Germany, an action that was understandable in view of the persecution of German Jews, and the actions of the British Government were hardly a secret.

 Guthrie's take on Lindbergh though was not just that he was not simply an isolationist but a Nazi fellow traveler or even a paid agent of Hitler: "They say 'America First' but they mean 'America next!'"